eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 Known Issues
 #########################################################################################################

-1) Different timing in OpenCV vs FFMPEG video open but now they should be very close with difference ~ 000-001 milliseconds.
+1) Different timing in OpenCV vs FFMPEG video open but now they are very close with difference ~ 000-001 milliseconds.
-2) In case of Center alignment, which is by default.
-Take into note that if whole subtitle will be in right half part of selected boundary box it will be removed.
+2) In case of Center alignment, which is by default, take into the note that if whole subtitle will be in right half part of selected boundary box it will be removed.

 #########################################################################################################
 Recommended Settings And Some Solutions For "Run Search" and "Create Cleared TXTImages"